Kong/docs.konghq.com/app/_hub/kong-inc/jwt/_index.md

 **{{site.base_gateway}} 3.2.x**

 * Breaking changes
-  * Denies a request that has different tokens in the jwt token search locations.
+  * Denies a request that has different tokens in the JWT token search locations.